 - Prevents bone collapse

-- Long term and stable
+- Long-lasting and stable

-After healing is complete, generally within 4-6 months, the abutments are attached to the implants, or impressions taken and custom abutments fabricated, and the dental laboratory will fabricate teeth either using porcelain fused to metal, or all ceramic crowns, and these are either screwed into the implants or cemented onto abutments.
+After healing is complete, generally within 4-6 months, the abutments are attached to the implants, or impressions taken and custom abutments fabricated, and the dental laboratory will fabricate teeth either using porcelain fused to metal, or all-ceramic crowns, and these are either screwed into the implants or cemented onto abutments.

-The implants are inserted surgically below the gum and into the bone, and given time to fuse with the bone.
+The dental implants are inserted surgically below the gum and into the bone and given time to fuse with the bone.
 Temporary abutments may be placed on the implants until the healing phase is complete.

 The new denture will have attachments which snap or clip it into place.
 Your teeth are firmly supported by the jaw, stimulating it and halting bone loss.
 You will be able to remove the denture easily for cleaning.